 Our hike was in the summer so the ‘falls’ were more like a ‘trickle’ at this point.
 However, it was still gorgeous and worth going down the path to get the shot in the picture below.

 These waterfalls drop into a stream that meanders its way through a variety of recessed caves and rock formations.
 Due to this, we get the breathtakingly beautiful views we see today while hiking through the Hocking Hills region.

-The sandstone in the rock known as Devil’s Bathtub is more tightly cemented together.
+The sandstone in the rock known as Devil’s Bathtub is tightly cemented together.
 Because of the direction of the stream, the only place for it to go is down.
-This is what created the oval bowl shaped like a bathtub.
+This is what creates the oval bowl shaped like a bathtub.

 Although it may look like a great place for a cool dip in the water, no, you are not allowed to swim in Devil’s Bathtub.